s9w/oof/readme.md

 ## Notes
 Consoles display text.
 Text is displayed via fonts.
 If you use letters that aren't included in your console font, that will result in visual artifacts - duh.
 This especially important for the `pixel_display` type, as it uses the mildly special [Block element](https://en.wikipedia.org/wiki/Block_Elements) '▀'.
 Some fonts may not have them included.
 Others do, but have them poorly aligned or sized - breaking up the even pixel grid.

-This is a short overview of common monospce fonts and how well they are suited for "pixel" displays.
+This is a short overview of common monospace fonts and how well they are suited for "pixel" displays.
 Note that many are great in some sizes but ugly in others.

 | | Font name |
 |---|---|